davatorium/rofi/doc/rofi.1.markdown

 Combine the run and Desktop File run dialog (`drun`), and allow switching to window switcher:

     rofi -modi combi,window -show combi -combi-modi run,drun

-Run **rofi** full monitor width at the top of the monitor like a dropdown menu:

-    rofi -show run -width 100 -location 1 -lines 5 -bw 2 -yoffset -2

 Pop up a text message claiming that this is the end: